DataDog/opentelemetry-cpp-contrib/instrumentation/httpd/ihs/rhel8/README.md

 The system was installed with an admin user ("david") and a root password.

-To enable Red Hat's package repositories, register the system using the 'subscription-manager':
+To enable Red Hat's package repositories, register the system using the `subscription-manager`:
 ```console
 $ subscription-manager register --username <REDACTED> --password <REDACTED> --auto-attach
 ```

 `subscription-manager` accepts the same credentials as the Red Hat website.

-Then packages repositories can be updated:
+Then package repositories can be updated:
 ```console
 $ sudo yum update -y
 ```